Dimitra Giannakouli: Ergotelis

 Giannakouli joined A Division club Ergotelis in November 2022 and helped them finish at the top of the second group undefeated.
 In the playoffs round, they came in second place after losing two matches against PAOK and Trikala 2011.
 In total she made 16 appearances for the team.

 Panathinaikos

 She joined newly promoted A Division club Panathinaikos on 19 July 2023.
-She kept 11 clean sheets in 17 appearances as they finished 3rd in the league and reached the quarterfinals of the Greek Cup.
+She kept 11 clean sheets in 17 appearances as they finished third in the league and reached the quarterfinals of the Greek Cup.

 AEK

-On 5 July 2024, Dimitra joined AEK.She was the first-choice goalkeeper as the team won the 2024–25 Greek A Division and the 2025 Greek Cup.
+On 5 July 2024, Dimitra joined AEK.
+She was the first-choice goalkeeper as the team won the 2024–25 Greek A Division and the 2025 Greek Cup.
 She made 21 total appearances and kept 14 clean sheets, including a clean sheet in the cup final.
+Giannakouli made her UWCL debut in a 5–3 loss against Racing Union on 30 July 2025.
+She kept a clean sheet in AEK's second match against Flora Tallinn for third place in tournament 1 of the first qualifying round.
+She was awarded the PSAPP Best Goalkeeper title for her performance in the 2024–25 season and made the PSAPP Best XI.
+The following season, AEK finished second in the league and reached the semifinals of the cup.
+Giannakouli had 12 clean sheets in 29 matches in all competitions.

 International career

 Giannakouli made her debut for the Greek U17 team on 30 September 2014 against the Faroe Islands in the final game of the 2015 UEFA Women's Under-17 Championship qualifying round.
 She kept a clean sheet as Greece won 3–0.

 She made her debut for the Greek U19 team at the 2017 UEFA Women's Under-19 Championship qualifying round.
 She started the first two games against Slovenia and Russia in which she conceded a total of 6 goals.

 She was called up by the senior team for the first time in 2019 for the UEFA Women's Euro 2022 qualifying, but she did not make her first appearance until 25 June 2022 during a friendly match against Portugal, in which she kept a clean sheet but was subbed off at halftime for Anthi Papakonstantinou.
 Giannakouli played her first full game for the national team a few months later in a 5–1 loss against France at the last match of the 2023 FIFA Women's World Cup qualification.